Upper School Curriculum

 |10th Grade Course:||Nutrition.
 Topics include vitamins and current events topics related to nutrition.|

 |11th Grade Course:||Exercise and well-being.
 Topics include brain function and exercise, sun care, vaccines, and the rise in activity trackers.|

 |12th Grade Course:||Preparing for the next step.
 Topics include Title IX and sex discrimination, current events, consumer protection, and mindfulness to help prepare students for their post-high school lives.|

-students develop artistic skills and unique visual voices.
-Students begin their journey in “Foundations of Visual Art,” a required course that introduces the elements and principles of art and design and allows individuals to explore different art materials and practices.
-Next, the girls have an opportunity to take additional electives in studio art, design, ceramics and photography, all of which are intended to encourage creative expression and specialization in specific art media.
+Students develop artistic skills and unique visual voices.
+Students have an opportunity to take additional electives in studio art, design, ceramics and photography, all of which are intended to encourage creative expression and specialization in specific art media.
 Advanced Placement studio art courses are offered at the highest level, allowing students to develop a portfolio of their best work to submit for college credit.
 Research, design, fabrication, exhibition, analysis and critique of student and master works are all essential components of the expansive curriculum.
 Within each specialized course, the RPCS visual arts program promotes critical thinking, observational awareness, and the act of creating, relevant skills that carry over into all areas of study.

 The performing arts program at RPCS allows each student, regardless of experience, many opportunities in both performance and non-performance classes to challenge themselves creatively through individual and ensemble explorations in dance, music, and theater.
 As we maintain high performance standards, the focus for the students is primarily on the process.
 Our students discover the joy of sharing their talents collaboratively across all three divisions, while gaining a true appreciation and understanding of the arts’ importance within the school and greater community.